A Swift NSPredicate DSL for iOS & OS X inspired bySnapKit, lovingly written in Swift, and created by that weird dude at KrakenDev .

 The language you need to use to create predicate formats are completely string-based which can lead to a host of issues:

-• If you misspell a property key name in a predicate format string but the string is parseable by the NSPredicate system, then nothing happens.
+SQL -like language that comes with the creation of predicate formats.
+In fact, an entire cheatsheet by the awesome guys at Realm was created because of this!
+NSPredicate system, then nothing happens.
 It just fails silently.
 At least, I think it does.
 I'm currently writing this on 2 hours of sleep.
 Don't quote me on that.
+Well, hopefully it fixes all of the above and more.
+Currently, it:

-• All predicate builder closures do not need capture semantics as each closure is a @noescape closure.
-Read here if you don't know what that means ��.
+matches or doesNot.match another value. builder closures do not need capture semantics as each closure is a @noescape closure.
+Read here if you don't know what that means .
+PrediKit can be included in your project through any of these methods:

 CocoaPods is a dependency manager for Cocoa projects.
 You can install it with the following command: